 <length> – sets the value of the width and height of the background image in length units (px, em).
 There are one or two values possible.

-If there is one value, it refers to the width and the second – height – is sets to
+- If there is one value, it refers to the image’s width and the second omitted value is the height of image that is set to

-<percentage> – sets the value of the width and height of the background image in percent of the container area.
-There are the one or two value possible.
-The first corresponds to the width of the image, second to height of the image.
-If the second value is omitted its value is sets to
+<percentage> – sets the value of the width and height of the background image as percent of the container area.
+There are one or two value possible.
+The first corresponds to the width of the image, second corresponds to height of the image.
+If the second value is omitted its value is set to

 contain – scales the background image to the largest dimensions (the width and the height) in order to fill the container area but it always show the whole image.
 It maintains the correct proportions of the image.
 It does not distort of the image.